Goodyear Fire Station No. 186

 Project Manager

-The recently completed Goodyear Fire Station 186 is one of the country’s first fire stations designed and built around firefighter health.
+Goodyear Fire Station 186 is one of the country’s first fire stations designed and built around firefighter health.
 The dangerous contaminants and materials encountered by firefighters and the resulting increase in cancer diagnosis was a main driver of the design.
 The building design concept began with a zoned approach to defining areas of the building related to high (hot), medium (warm), and low (cold) hazard contaminants exposure.
 This design approach encourages the separation and control of carcinogens as occupants move through the various spaces.

 Several of these new features include: